Trembley/Intraday-VIX-ES-/README.md

 ## Signal Rules

 Because the VIX3M history begins only in late 2007, the training window is extremely small.
-For completeness, the study still constructs simple long/short rules based on ZSlope deciles, but the instability of the bucket structure makes these rules exploratory rather than actionable.
+For completeness, the study still constructs simple long/short rules based on ZSlope deciles

 ### Long Entry (Exploratory)
 Enter long when ZSlope is in the **lowest deciles** (extreme backwardation).